hexinfra/gorox/README.md

 On succeed, a "gorox" or "gorox.exe" binary will be generated.

 Now, you can try to change some webapps under "apps/examples/", and build again.
-To follow the Gorox convention, put your new webapps under "apps/" and your new services under "svcs/".
+To follow the Gorox convention, put your new web applications under "apps/" and your new rpc services under "svcs/".

 Start and stop Gorox
 --------------------